huy/maven-quickstart/README.md

 ## Basic concepts

 Maven is predominant build tool for java ecosystem.
-It is significant different compare to traditional build tools such as make, ant, rake.
+It is significant differently compare to traditional build tools such as make, ant, rake.

 I highlight here some differences Maven phase and goal is more less same as task in other tools.